SigmaEval/SigmaEval/README.md

 )

 # Define the callback to connect SigmaEval to your app
-async def app_callback(message: str) -> str:
+async def app_callback(message: str, state: Dict[str, Any]) -> AppResponse:
     """
     This function acts as a bridge between SigmaEval and your application.
-    SigmaEval sends a message, and this function should return the app's response as a string.
+    It takes a message and a state dictionary, and returns an AppResponse.
+    The 'message' is the message from SigmaEval's User Simulator LLM.
+    The 'state' dictionary is empty on the first turn of a conversation.
+    The 'AppResponse' is the response from your application, containing the response string and the updated state of the conversation.
     """
     print(f"  [App] Received message: '{message}'")

-    # In a real test, you would call your actual application logic here
+    # In a real test, you would call your actual application logic here.
-    # For example: response_message = await my_llm_app.get_response(message)
+    # For this example, we'll manage a simple history in the state.
+    history = state.get("history", [])
+    history.append({"role": "user", "content": message})

     await asyncio.sleep(0.1)  # Simulate async work
     response_message = f"Hello!
-You said: '{message}'.
-Here is the information you requested."
+This is turn #{len(history)}.
+You said: '{message}'."
+    history.append({"role": "assistant", "content": response_message})

     print(f"  [App] Sending response: '{response_message}'")

+    # Return the response and the updated state
-    return response_message
+    return AppResponse(response=response_message, state={"history": history})

 # Initialize SigmaEval and run the evaluation
 async def main():
     sigma_eval = SigmaEval()
-    # The `run` method is async to support the async callback
     results = await sigma_eval.run(scenario, app_callback)

     # Print the results